SodaWithoutSparkles/revanced-troubleshooting-guide/01-trouble-shooting.md

 ### 3.22.
 Casting to TV have ads

 Casting to TV is different.
 ReVanced YT does not handle the video stream, it basically tells the TV: go and play that video with this link.
-So you will need a ad-free youtube TV client.
+So you will need a ad-free YouTube TV client.
 You can get one [here](https://github.com/yuliskov/SmartTubeNext).
 Note that SmartTubeNext is not developed and not affiliated in any way with the ReVanced team.

 ### 3.23.
 Sponsorblock does not work